MatthewVT/Analysing-Food-Business-in-New-York-City/README.md

-# Coursera_Capstone
+# Analysing Food Business in New York City

-This repository will be used to publish tasks from the Coursera Data Science Cap Stone course.
+This repository contains the jupyter notebook as well as the report that was used to complete the IBM Data Science Professional Certificate.

-The final Jupyter notebook is in the week 5 folder.